MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/enable-hotpatch-azure-arc-enabled-servers.md

 - You have Windows Server machine connected to Azure Arc.
 To learn more about onboarding your machine to Azure Arc, see [Connect Windows Server machines to Azure through Azure Arc Setup](/azure/azure-arc/servers/onboard-windows-server?toc=/windows-server/get-started/toc.json&bc=/windows-server/breadcrumbs/toc.json).

-- The VM you create to use Hotpach must be a gen 2 VM using [the Windows Server 2025 (preview) ISO](https://www.microsoft.com/evalcenter/download-windows-server-2025?msockid=110e69cfccac69d1320d7d42cd16685d).
+- The VM you intend to enable Hotpatch on must be a Generation 2 VM running [the Windows Server 2025 ISO](https://www.microsoft.com/evalcenter/download-windows-server-2025?msockid=110e69cfccac69d1320d7d42cd16685d).

-- Update your VM to [KB5040435](https://www.catalog.update.microsoft.com/Search.aspx?q=5040435) or later.

 ## Install Hotpatch preview version for Windows Server 2025

-To install the preview version of the Hotpatch for Windows Server 2025 Standard and Azure Editions:
+To install the preview version of the Hotpatch for Windows Server 2025 Standard and Datacenter Editions:

 1. Run the following command in an elevated command prompt: